midstar/homeassistant_tuya_with_bht-002_support/README.md

 ## Overview

-I and many others are frustrated that the BHT-002 thermostats (sometimes called Moes or Beco) are showing a 5 times too small temperature using the offical Tuya integration.
+Me and many others are frustrated that the BHT-002 thermostats (sometimes called Moes or Beco) are showing a 5 times too small temperature using the offical Tuya integration.

 Examples of issues reported in the Home Assistant Core issue tracker are